Rippling/OpenAPIDocs/docs/Getting-Started/f-Authorization.md

 ## Matching

-Now that the connection has been made, your server should request the Company and Employee Information and match with your application's internal database.
+Now that the connection has been made, your server should request the Company and Employee Information.
+This information can then be matched with your application's internal database.

 ### Current Company